mickymacirl/CI-P4-ICSB/TESTING.md

                                related_name='blog_posts'
                                )

-* Bug with static files and have ran out of time to fix this issues, I uploaded the style.css file to cloudinary to serve the button and form colors.
+* Bug with static files and have ran out of time to fix this issue, I uploaded the style.css file to cloudinary to serve the button and form colors.